tonethar/IGME-330-Master/notes/node-and-web-services-2.md

 ## III.
 Utilize the "inspirational design quotes" service

-Now that we have our script and **package.json** file working with the "random chuck norris joke" web service, it's time to get it working with our new "inspirational design quotes" web service.
+Now that we have our script and **package.json** file working with the "random geek joke" web service, it's time to get it working with our new "inspirational design quotes" web service.

 ### A. Modify the code to request a variable number of results